- Applying through The Consortium

 Q. What is the GPA requirement for applying to the MBA Program?

 A. We do not have a minimum GPA requirement.
-Most admitted students have GPAs of 3.0 and above and the average GPA for students admitted for the fall of 2011 was 3.4.
+Most admitted students have GPAs of 3.0 and above and the average GPA for recent incoming classes has been 3.4.

 Q. What English proficiency exams does Ross accept?

 A. If your native language is not English, you must demonstrate competence in English by taking a TOEFL exam or the IELTS exam.
 For the TOEFL exam, we require the Internet-based test (IBT) version of the exam.

 Q. What is the minimum TOEFL or IELTS score required for international students who apply to the MBA Program?

 A. We strongly recommend a TOEFL score of 100 or higher on the Internet-based test (IBT).
 Ross’ TOEFL score reporting code is 1839.
 Ross will accept an IELTS score as an alternative to the TOEFL, and we strongly recommend a score of 7 or higher.